Port Arthur, Tasmania: Penal colony

+producing sawn logs for government projects.
+From 1833 until 1877, it was the destination for those deemed the most hardened of transported convicts ― so-called "secondary offenders" ― who had persistently re-offended during their time in Australia.
+The recalcitrant offenders were sent to Port Arthur, which had some of the strictest security measures in the British penal system but was, nevertheless, also based on the idea that prisoners could be reformed while still being punished.

+Separate Prison

-Port Arthur was one example of the "Separate Prison Typology" (sometimes known as the model prison), which emerged from Jeremy Bentham's theories and his panopticon.
-The prison was completed in 1853, but then extended in 1855.
-The layout of the prison was fairly symmetrical.
-It was a cross shape with exercise yards at each corner.
+Port Arthur included a "Separate Prison", which emerged from Jeremy Bentham's theories and his panopticon.
+The Separate Prison was completed in 1853, and extended in 1855.
+The layout was fairly symmetrical.
+It was in a cross shape with exercise yards at each corner.
 The prisoner wings were each connected to the surveillance core of the prison, as well as the chapel in the centre hall.
-From this surveillance hub, each wing could be clearly seen, although individual cells could not.
-This is how the Separate Prison at Port Arthur differed from the original theory of the panopticon.
+From the surveillance hub, each wing could be clearly seen, although individual cells could not.
+In that way, the Separate Prison at Port Arthur differed from the original theory of the panopticon.

-The Separate Prison System also signaled a shift from physical punishment to psychological punishment.
-The hard corporal punishment, such as whippings, used in other penal stations was thought to only serve to harden criminals, and did nothing to turn them from their immoral ways.
+The Separate Prison's system also signalled a shift from physical punishment to psychological punishment.
+The hard corporal punishment, such as whippings, used in other penal stations, was thought to only serve to harden criminals, and did nothing to turn them from their immoral ways.
 For example, food was used to reward well-behaved prisoners and as punishment for troublemakers.
 As a reward, a prisoner could receive larger amounts of food or even luxury items such as tea, sugar, and tobacco.
 As punishment, the prisoners would receive the bare minimum of bread and water.
 Under this system of punishment, the "Silent System" was implemented in the building.
 Here, prisoners were hooded and made to stay silent; this was supposed to allow time for the prisoner to reflect upon the actions which had brought him there.
 Many of the prisoners in the Separate Prison developed mental illness from the lack of light and sound.
-This was an unintended outcome, although the asylum was built right next to the Separate Prison.
-In many ways, Port Arthur was the model for many of the penal reform movements, despite the shipping, housing, and slave-labour use of convicts being as harsh, or worse, than other stations around the nation.
+This was an unintended outcome, although the asylum was built next to the Separate Prison.
+In many ways, Port Arthur was the model for the penal reform movement, despite the shipping, housing, and use of convicts as slave-labour being as harsh, or worse, than other institutions around the nation.